BASIS OF PREPARATION (Policies)

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, revenue and expenses and certain financial statement disclosures.
 Estimates and assumptions are used for, but not limited to, accrued insurance, revenue recognition, right-of-use ("ROU") asset and liability valuations, accounts and financing receivable reserves, income tax contingency accruals and valuation allowances, contingency accruals and goodwill and other intangible asset valuations.
 Although these estimates are based on management's knowledge of current events and actions it may undertake in the future, actual results may ultimately differ from these estimates and assumptions.

-The Company considered the impact of COVID-19 on the assumptions and estimates used in preparing the condensed consolidated financial statements.
+The Company’s condensed consolidated financial statements reflect estimates and assumptions made by management that affect the reported amounts of assets and liabilities and related disclosures as of the date of the condensed consolidated financial statements.
+The Company considered the impact of COVID-19 and other economic trends on the assumptions and estimates used in preparing the condensed consolidated financial statements.
 In the opinion of management, all material adjustments necessary for a fair presentation of the Company’s financial results for the quarter have been made.
-These adjustments are of a normal recurring nature but complicated by the continued uncertainty surrounding the global economic impact of COVID-19.
-The results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of results for the entire year.
-The severity, magnitude and duration, as well as the economic consequences of COVID-19, continue to be uncertain and are difficult to predict.
-Therefore, our accounting estimates and assumptions may change over time in response to COVID-19 and may change materially in future periods.
+These adjustments are of a normal recurring nature but complicated by the continued uncertainty surrounding COVID-19 and other economic trends.
+The results of operations for the three and nine months ended September 30, 2022 are not necessarily indicative of results for the entire year.
+The severity, magnitude and duration of certain economic trends, as well as the economic consequences of COVID-19, continue to be uncertain and are difficult to predict.
+Therefore, our accounting estimates and assumptions may change over time in response to COVID-19 and other economic trends and may change materially in future periods.

 The Company operates as one reportable segment and the results of operations and its financial condition are not reliant upon any single customer.